 4 See, How The Irish Became White by Noel Ignatiev.

 6 At our local high school, freshman English/history was Western Civilization.
 Sophomore English/history was (as an elective) Non-Western Civilization.
 The students read Things Fall Apart, The Joy Luck Club, One Hundred Years of Solitude, Kaffir Boy, Siddhartha and the Ramayana and watched many wonderful movies.
 At high schools and colleges across America, Western Civilization courses are disappearing (“Hey hey, ho, ho, Western civ has got to go.”)
-That is ridiculous, and has led to illiberalism in American government. [link here to Boss and Liberalism] But Non-Western Civilization was one of the two best courses my kids took in high school.
+That is ridiculous, and has led to illiberalism in American government. [click here to read about Chicago’s Mayor Richard J. Daley, and here for Fawcett’s piece on Liberalism] But Non-Western Civilization was one of the two best courses my kids took in high school.
 Why we abolish Western Civ rather than require Western Civ AND Non-Western civ, or weave it all into a couple of years of world history and literature, is beyond me.
 See “Do We Still Want the West”, Bret Stephens, The Wall Street Journal, February 20, 2017.

 7 Schlesinger states that “more than Irish or Italians or Jews, black Americans, after generations of psychological and cultural evisceration, have every right to seek an affirmative definition of their past.
 Far more than white ethnics, they perceive themselves to be in a trap of cultural ‘hegemony’ in which they are flooded by white values and demeaning self-images…For blacks the American dream has been pretty much of a nightmare, and, far more than white ethnics, they are driven by a desperate need to vindicate their own identity.”